 Briefly, the responsibilities of each of these standing committees are as follows:

 - Membership Committee: Receives and approves applications for membership; provides recommendations for membership expansion.
-Currently this position is held by Joanna Kulesza, her term ends in 2018.
+Currently this position is vacant.

 - Program Committee: Coordinates the program for the annual GigaNet scholarly symposia to be held in conjunction with meetings of the United Nations’ Internet Governance Forum.
 Develops a Call for Papers, defines session themes, coordinates the review of submissions, and selects papers and presentations for inclusion in symposia programs.
-Currently this position is held by Milton Mueller, his term ends in 2018.
+Currently this position is held by Hans Klein, his term ends in 2020.

 - Communication Committee: Develops, updates, and maintains the web site and its content, as well as any related social media.
 Develops and implements a strategy for communication inside GigaNet and, in liaison with the Outreach and Partnerships Officer, facilitates collaboration among GigaNet members.
 Currently this position is held by Isadora Hellegren, her term ends in 2019.